Investment Property Mortgages Explained

 • Buy to sell mortgages: If you’ve found a run-down property, this short-term loan would facilitate its purchase and renovation before you sell it and ideally make a profit.

-If you’re unsure which of these might be right for you, you can talk through each option with a specialist investment property broker who can assess your situation and recommend what might be most suitable.
+If you’re unsure which of these might be right for you, you can discuss each option with a specialist investment property broker who can assess your situation and recommend the most suitable.

 How to get an investment mortgage